 Born 1983, Cuba.
 Lives and works in Havana, Cuba.

 Duniesky Martín´s work revolves around social components such as the collective imaginary, the historical memory, esthetic paradigms, and cultural stereotypes.
 He has developed his work in different media such as drawing, painting, video, installation, and environment.
-Considered by specialized critics as a "multidisciplinary artist" within Contemporary Cuban Art.
+He is considered, by specialized critics, as a "multidisciplinary artist" within Contemporary Cuban Art.

 Born 1972, USA.
 Lives and works in Brooklyn, NY.